didipay/merchant-sdk-php/README.md

 Key format issue

-The private key used in Java language is in PKCS8 encoding format, and the private key used in non-Java language is in PKCS1 format.
+The private key used in this project is in PKCS1 format.
 The Java language needs to remove the BEGIN, END lines, line breaks, and spaces in the key.
 Non-Java languages ​​retain the original key format.

 ## Getting Started